zetkin/manual/README.md

     * Repeating a call

 ### For officials
-* Introduction
+* Introduction 🇸🇪
-    * What is an organization official?
-    * What can officials do?
-* Using Zetkin Organize
+* Using Zetkin Organize 🇸🇪
-    * The Organize sections
+    * The Organize sections 🇸🇪
-    * Multi-tasking with panes
+    * Multi-tasking with panes 🇸🇪
-    * Using search
+    * Using search 🇸🇪
     * Customization and settings
         * Managing officials
         * Organization settings